will-byrne/will-byrne.github.io/_drafts/clarinet.md

 Needless to say we got along like nitroglycerin and a paint mixer.
 He was a terrible teacher, and I say that objectively looking back now that I am a trained coach.
 He spent whole lessons telling me why I was terrible and should listen to him if I wanted to get my grade 5 or higher (I was playing around grade 6/7 standard at this point) instead of actually teaching me anything.
-It was a lot of little things as well, like making me move to the other side of the music stand because the sun was reflecting off the sheet music, and he couldn't read it (I don't know if he thought I had built in sunglasses or something).
+It was a lot of little things as well, like making me move to the other side of the music stand because the sun was reflecting off the sheet music, and he couldn't read it (I don't know if he thought I had built in sunglasses or something, the man was an idiot so maybe).

 ### Secondary school orchestra
 My secondary school orchestra was run by the music teacher, and he didn't pick the most inspiring pieces to play.
 The clarinets never had the melody or any leading parts to play, so I quickly got bored here, not because I was not in the spotlight but because the clarinet parts were dull and uninspiring.
-I decided to quit the orchestra when the music teachers daughter who was grade 2 was promoted to first chair even though she couldn't play the pieces and did not want to be first chair.
+I decided to quit the orchestra when the music teacher made someone else first chair despite them having only been learning an year, not being able to play the pieces, and not wanting to be first chair (I’m sure them being related to him had nothing to do with it).
 Even though I hadn't been enjoying it I was really annoyed with the situation, and it left me feeling tired of playing something that had brought be so much joy.

 ### The decision